tjd1234/cmpt135spring2024/obsidian/135website2024/pointers and memory management.md

 For long-running programs (such as an operating system, a web browser, a text editor, etc.), [[memory leak|memory leaks]] will eventually eat up all the available memory.
 A call to `new` might fail because there is not enough memory left.

 Experience shows that finding and fixing memory leaks is *very* difficult in general.
-It is tricky to be 100% sure that you are not de-allocating memory that you still need.
+It is tricky to be 100% sure that you're de-allocating memory that isn't needed.

 Many other programming languages *automate* de-allocation using [[garbage collection]].
 But C++ does **not** use [[garbage collection]] because [[garbage collection]] has a cost in terms of time and extra memory usage.
 When a garbage collector runs, it slows the program down (or even causes it to briefly stop) while memory is being cleaned-up.
 This might be a problem in some applications.
 For example, airplane flight control software might not be able to tolerate any amount of slow-down --- a pilot does not want controls to lock-up even for a brief moment.

-C++ aims for efficiency and flexibility, and so it does **not** provide a garbage collector.
-Instead, it is up to the programmer to manage all the free store memory they use.
+C++ aims for efficiency and flexibility, and so it does **not** provide a garbage collector for the free store.
+Instead, it is up to the programmer to manually manage all the free store memory they use.
 C++ does provide some help, such as [[destructor|destructors]] and [[smart pointer|smart pointers]].

 ## Example: vectors of pointers
 The following gives practice using pointers.
 Create the program that is described step-by-step.

-> Importantly, use [[valgrind]] to verify that the programs have no memory leaks. [[Valgrind]] finds most memory leaks (and other memory errors) in a running C++ program.
+> Importantly, you should use [[valgrind]] to verify that the programs have no memory leaks. [[Valgrind]] finds most memory leaks (and other memory errors) in a running C++ program.
 Any time you use `new` or `delete` you should test your program with [[valgrind]].

 ### Example 1
 - Create an empty `vector` of `int*` pointers named `pv`.